LUC-Intro-to-Database-Systems/assignment-2-database-design-process-using-mysql-workbench-cjcoles70/Assignment2 CColes.md

 **Classic** cakes are old time favorites such as ' Old-Fashioned Carrot Cake with Cream Cheese Frosting ', 'Spiced Devil's Food Cake' or 'Oklahoma Coconut Poke Cake'
 **Seasonal** cakes are more aligned to Thanksgiving, Christmas, 4th July etc. ' Apple Spice Cake with Brown Sugar Frosting' or ' Apple Gingerbread Skillet Cake'

+# Entities:

+Recipe: Attributes - RecipeID (Primary Key), Flavor, Texture, Presentation

+Baker: Attributes - BakerID (Primary Key), FirstName, LastName, SignatureCake

+Cake: Attributes - CakeID (Primary Key), CakeName, Size, Shape, Category (Classic, Seasonal, Special Occasion), Tiered (for special occasions), Theme (for children's birthdays), Icing/Fondant (for special occasions)

+Cupcake: Attributes - CupcakeID (Primary Key), CupcakeName, Category (Classic, Seasonal, Special Occasion), Icing/Fondant (for special occasions)

+Order: Attributes - OrderID (Primary Key), OrderDate, CustomerID (Foreign Key)

+Decoration: Attributes - DecorationID (Primary Key), Technique, Design, Edible

+Packaging: Attributes - PackagingID (Primary Key), PackagingType

+# Relationships:

+One-to-Many relationship between Recipe and Cake (A recipe can be used for multiple cakes, but each cake uses one recipe).

+One-to-One relationship between Baker and Cake (Each baker has a signature cake).

+One-to-Many relationship between Cake and Decoration (A cake can have multiple decorations, but each decoration is for one cake).

+Many-to-Many relationship between Order and Cake (An order can include multiple cakes, and a cake can be part of multiple orders).
+This relationship is represented using a junction table.

+One-to-Many relationship between Cake and Packaging (A cake can have one packaging type, but a packaging type can be used for multiple cakes).

+One-to-Many relationship between Cake and Cupcake (A cake can have multiple cupcakes, but each cupcake is associated with one cake).

+One-to-Many relationship between Cake and Baker (A cake is associated with one baker, but a baker may have multiple cakes).

+One-to-Many relationship between Order and Packaging (An order can have one packaging type, but a packaging type can be used for multiple orders).

+One-to-Many relationship between Customer and Order (A customer can place multiple orders, but each order is placed by one customer).

+Many-to-Many relationship between Order and Decoration (An order can include multiple decorations, and a decoration can be part of multiple orders).
+This relationship is represented using a junction table.

+Many-to-Many relationship between Cake and IcingFondant (A cake can have multiple icing/fondant options, and an icing/fondant option can be used for multiple cakes).
+This relationship is represented using a junction table.

+Many-to-Many relationship between Order and Cupcake (An order can include multiple cupcakes, and a cupcake can be part of multiple orders).
+This relationship is represented using a junction table.

+Many-to-Many relationship between Cake and Cupcake (A cake can have multiple cupcakes, and a cupcake can be part of multiple cakes).
+This relationship is represented using a junction table.

+One-to-Many relationship between Order and Customer (An order is placed by one customer, but a customer may place multiple orders).

+One-to-Many relationship between Order and Baker (An order includes cakes baked by one baker, but a baker may have multiple orders).

+One-to-Many relationship between Cake and OnlineOrder (A cake can be part of an online order, but an online order may include multiple cakes).

+One-to-Many relationship between Order and SocialMedia (An order may be promoted on social media, but a social media post may include multiple orders).